ioanev/ompss-2-tutorial/README.md

               mat_r[i;BSIZE][j;BSIZE]) \
           firstprivate(i, j, BSIZE)
       init_block(i, j, BSIZE, mat_a, mat_b, mat_c, mat_r);

+  /*
+   * We need to wait for the tasks to finish before moving to the
+   * computation, not for correctness reasons, but solely for co-
+   * nsistency in the performance measurements
+   */
+  #pragma oss taskwait
 }
 ```

+As there is no implicit mechanism in the OmpSs-2 programming model for imposing a "barrier" whenever necessary, the `taskwait` construct needs to be explicitly issued.
+This construct, blocks the current control flow of the program, until the completion of all the direct descendant tasks.
+Note that including a `taskwait` here is not necessary to ensure correctness of the application, due to the implicit synchronization imposed from the task dependencies between the initialization and the computation part.
+Explicit synchronization is included here for accurate performance measurements.

 > **NOTE:**
-> The plain OmpSs version is very relaxed in the way its dependencies are specified, in contrast to the cluster version.
+> The plain OmpSs-2 version is very relaxed in the way its dependencies are specified, in contrast to the cluster version.
 It allows the use of sentinels as representatives of a larger section of the data structures.
 However, despite this amenity that it provides, it is good practice to provide as much information as possible to the runtime regarding the data access pattern, for portability and compatibility reasons.

 #### Computation